Te Moana-a-Toi

 Te Ara Wāhine builds on the significant groundwork laid by FC Tauranga Moana in developing talent pathways for girls and women.

-Stream 1 focuses on talent-level coaching, high-performance environments, and competition in the NRFL, with exposure to national programme selection.
-Teams currently compete in NRFL Women’s Premiership, Reserves, Girls 16th Grade, and Girls 14th Grade competitions.
+Talent-level coaching, high-performance environments, and competition in the NRFL, with exposure to national programme selection.
+Teams currently compete in Women’s Premiership, Reserves, Girls 16th Grade, and Girls 14th Grade competitions.

 Stream 2 centres on connection and development at a formative age.
 This includes additional, hub-based training opportunities for girls aged 8–13, bringing players together from multiple clubs to build skills, confidence, and belonging.